 The NHS Bowel Cancer Screening Programme reduces the risk of dying from bowel cancer by detecting disease before symptoms appear when it is easier to treat and there is a better chance of survival.

-The programme will introduce a new improved home test kit for screening from April 2018.
+The programme will be introducing a new improved home test kit for screening.
 It is called a faecal immunochemical test (FIT) and it will replace the guaiac faecal occult blood test (gFOBt).

 It’s important that GPs and others working in primary care understand this change to the screening programme and its implications for their patients, so here is a brief summary.

 The FIT kit